Tattoos and Immune system?

 b) how to deal with inflammation – anti-inflammatory response and quality of healing.

-c) how to deal with all the hormones that our body start to pump out during the process: yes, endorphins, pleasure hormone (thats why with small tattoos it can be irrational/emotional and we wanna do it again and again).
+c) how to deal with all the hormones that our body start to pump out during the process: yes, dopamine and endorphin (thats why with small tattoos it can be irrational/emotional and we wanna do it again and again).

 d) how to deal with stress hormones like cortisol and adrenaline.
 Even toughest felt dizziness on the first sessions, why?
 Cortisol is best known for it’s involvement in the “fight-or-flight” response and temporary increase in energy production (blood pressure and sugar), at the expense of processes that are not required for immediate survival (for example digestive system)…

-So, if we are stressing out, plus not eating for several hours, no wonder we can feel dizzy being on sugar rollercoaster.
-But with multiple sessions our body gets adopted to stress, whether it’s cold, heat or pain (which, of course, must be moderated!).
+So, if we are stressing out, plus not eating properly, no wonder we can feel dizzy being on sugar rollercoaster.
+But with right nutrients, good sleep, and adequate breath work… with every new session our body gets adopted to stress, whether it’s cold, heat, sports or pain (which, of course, must be moderated! its a controlled stress).

 Our bodies need cortisol to survive, but too much cortisol over a prolonged period of time, when we stress out for any reason or without, will compromise our health and eventually might lead to insulin resistance and diabetes.
 Thats why we need to learn how to manage stress.